 Crowe is currently ranked the ninth largest accounting firm in the U.S., according to Accounting Today.

 The firm continues its tradition of a strong financial services practice.
-Currently, Crowe ranks first nationally in the number of audits performed for publicly traded financial institutions, according to SNL Financial.
+Currently, Crowe ranks first nationally in the number of audits performed for publicly traded financial institutions, according to S&P Global’s Market Intelligence.

-Crowe is currently ranked as the tenth largest healthcare management consulting firm in the country by Modern Healthcare.
+Crowe is currently ranked as the 10th largest healthcare management consulting firm in the country by Modern Healthcare.

 Effective April 1, Crowe reorganized its Risk Consulting practice and its Performance Consulting practice under one umbrella as Crowe Consulting, led by managing principal Josh Cole.